PlummersSoftwareLLC/Primes/PrimeTeX/solution_2/README.md

 memory which can not be released (the memory could be re-used, but for fairness of the benchmark each pass re-allocates new memory).

-As at my locale I achieve with `pdftex` about `77` passes for the `wheel48of210` implementation, a computer about `4` times faster than mine would exhaust the `pdftex` maximal font memory during the benchmark, even with `pdftex` configured to use the maximal possibly font memory setting, as is done via the `runpdftex.sh` script used by the Dockerfile.
+As at my locale I achieve with `pdftex` running in the Docker container about `80` passes for the `wheel48of210` implementation, a computer about `3.7` times faster than mine would exhaust the `pdftex` maximal font memory during the benchmark, even with `pdftex` configured to use the maximal possibly font memory setting, as is done via the `runpdftex.sh` script used by the Dockerfile.